chris17453/ddb/README.md

 - SHOW TABLES

 ### Not supported
-- Right now this is a POC, complex operations are not supported, but are in the works.
+- Right now this is a PoC, complex operations are not supported, but are in the works.
 - JOIN, COUNT, SUM, DISTINCT, GROUP BY are all high on the list

 ### TODO